O'ROURKE, AUBREY VINCENT

 - Born: 1885 Died: 1928

 Architect, of Dublin.
 Aubrey Vincent O'Rourke was born at 6 St Mary's Villas, Drumcondra, on 22 May 1885, a son of Francis Patrick O'Rourke, accountant, and his wife Martha O'Rourke, née Rafferty.(1) HORACE TENNYSON O'ROURKE was his elder brother.
 The directories suggest that his father died while he was still a child.
 Nothing is known of his education, but by 1909 he had become the assistant of JAMES PURCELL WRENN , with whom he entered the Dublin Municipal Buildings competition.(2) In 1914 he opened his own office at Prudential Chambers, College Green,(3) and in the following years established an extensive commercial practice, his commissions including three cinemas.
-In 1919 he formed a very brief partnership with ALFRED EDWIN JONES , which appears to have lasted only a matter of months.(4) He died of cancer of the pancreas as the relatively early age of 43 on 4 March 1928 at his home at 45 Wellington Road, Dublin, survived by his wife, Elsie.(5) His pupils and assistants included HERBERT GEORGE SIMMS.
+In 1919 he formed a very brief partnership with ALFRED EDWIN JONES , which appears to have lasted only a matter of months.(4) He died of cancer of the pancreas as the relatively early age of 43 on 4 March 1928 at his home at 45 Wellington Road, Dublin, survived by his wife, Elsie.(5) An advertisement placed in the Irish Times on 19 April offered a reward for information leading to the dicovery of his last will.
+His pupils and assistants included HERBERT GEORGE SIMMS.

 The Irish Architectural Archive holds a few designs by O'Rourke (Acc.
 79/10.26-29, 80/10.6,7).